oddbird/oddsite/content/2017/09/25/susy-use.rst

       'gutters': 1rem,
     );

-    // And explicitly re-do all the math…
+    // And explicitly redo all the math…
     .item {
       width: span(2); // 2 of 6
       padding: gutter(); // 1rem